rticommunity/rticonnextdds-usecases-umaa/README.md

   - Modern C++ with Compiled Types
 - CMAKE file using `rticonnextdds-cmake-utils` modules for code generation of large type sets
 - Recommended best practices for assigning QOS to topics

-- XML Debug snippets
-- Utilities
-  - Windows: Convert recursively to XML(Connext 6.2.1 compatibility)
-  - Linux: Convert recursively to XML plus flatten includes to single folder
+## Types
+UMAA defines ~ 600 data types.
+This is what is used to determine the "structure" of the data being transported.

+With Connext, we use RTI Code Generator `rtiddsgen` [manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm) to generate code per the API being used.
+This code assists with construction, serialization/deserialization of these data structures.

+### C++11 types
+For the C++11 API, we generate helper headers and classes for all of the UMAA types
+and then compile them into a single shared library.

+This makes it more convenient to link your source code against when developing.

+You can see a reference CMAKE file example in `examples/Cmakelists.txt`

+In this example we generate all the Type support code into the `build` folder and
+then use that code to create a shared lib.

+Sometimes you will see the term "compiled types" used in reference to this.

+### Python types
+With Python, `rtiddsgen` converts the types into Python modules that we can then reference in our Python scripts.

+For Python types there is a bug in RTIDDSGEN that doesn't resolve the include modules
+paths correctly.
+(CODEGENII-2112)

+The workaround is to export all the modules to a single folder and then we can add them to the `PYTHONPATH`.

+You can find the Python types have been pre-generated and added to the `datamodel/umaa/python_flat` folder for this example.

+### XML types
+XML types are used for the following use cases:
+- Importing types into Cameo/Simulink
+- Referencing types in Admin Console when type propagation is disabled
+- Referencing types in Routing Service or Recording service when type propagation is disabled

+We can use `rtiddsgen` along with the `convertToXML` flag to convert our IDL files to XML.

+With Connext 7.3 there is a `-r` recursive flag that can be used to iterate through the subfolders and convert as necessary. [rtiddsgen enable recursion](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/GeneratingCode.htm#Chapter_4_Generating_Example_Code:~:text=4.1.4.3%20Enabling%20Recursion)

+For this example we have provided these XML types in `datamodel/umaa/xml_flat` for your convenience.

+These XML types have had all of their includes "flattenned" to point to the same
+directory.
+This allows for use cases where we want to decouple the XML includes from
+needing to be relative to the CWD.

 ## Components
-These example applications simulate a few components using types and services from the public UMAA 6 standard.
-The intention here was to minimize application code and highlight the ease of access to the writers/readers and their usage.
+These example applications simulate a few components using types and services
+from the public UMAA 6 standard.
+The intention here was to minimize application
+code and highlight the ease of access to the writers/readers and their usage.

+There are currently ~ 40 components defined by UMAA of which 9 are Distro A.
+(`resources/components/UMAA Component Definitions v1.0.pdf`)

-By referencing the `start_component.sh` script we can see how components can be instantiated from Modern C++ or Python apps using the same DDS configuration files.
+By referencing the `start_component.sh` script we can see how components can be
+instantiated from Modern C++ or Python apps using the same DDS configuration files.

-It takes advantage of Connext’s XML-Based Application Creation framework to define and manage all of the messaging entities with XML files.
+It takes advantage of Connext’s XML-Based Application Creation framework
+to define and manage all of the messaging entities with XML files.

-This lends itself well to the common use case of simulation/test apps in Python correlating with deployed apps in Modern C++.
+This lends itself well to the common use case of simulation/test apps in Python

-The Python API is fully supported in `Connext 7.3.0`
+correlating with deployed apps in Modern C++.

 ### Prerequisites
 Reference the Connext Getting Started guides to complete the below: